Soondo1/korea-health-guide/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/tips-tricks/custom-domain#step-by-step-guide)

+# Korea Health Guide

+A web application providing health information and resources for foreigners in Korea.

+## Features

+- Articles about healthcare in Korea
+- Comprehensive guide to navigating the Korean healthcare system
+- Directory of hospitals and pharmacies with English-speaking staff
+- Interactive map of healthcare facilities
+- Bulletin board for community discussions
+- Contact form for inquiries

+## Map Attribution

+The map feature in the Healthcare Facilities section uses NAVER Maps and includes proper attribution as required by NAVER's terms of service:
+- Map data is attributed to NAVER Corporation with copyright notice
+- Links to NAVER's Terms of Service are provided
+- The facility location data is sourced from the Korea Health Guide database

+## Recent Updates

+- Integrated NAVER Maps for location services
+- Combined the Guide and Healthcare Facilities pages for improved user experience
+- Added map sourcing and attribution for compliance with map service terms
+- Enhanced the directory with detailed facility information and individual location maps

+## Getting Started

+1. Clone the repository
+2. Install dependencies with `npm install`
+3. Run the development server with `npm run dev`